-Non disclosure agreements are one of the most common kinds of commercial contract.
-They are used by businesses in a huge variety of different circumstances, whenever a business wants to protection the confidentiality of information disclosed to another person.
-For example, non disclosure agreements (NDAs) may be used when two companies are negotiating a joint venture, in connection with the sale or acquisition of a company or business, or in relation to the disclosure of an invention, artistic work, software program or business idea.
+Non-disclosure agreements (NDAs) are one of the most common kinds of commercial contract.
+They are used by businesses in a wide variety of different circumstances, whenever a business wants to protection the confidentiality of information disclosed to another person.
+For example, NDAs may be used when two companies are negotiating a joint venture, in connection with the sale or acquisition of a company or business, or in relation to the disclosure of an invention, artistic work, software program or business idea.

-The key provisions of this non disclosure agreement are:
+The key provisions in these non disclosure agreements are:

 - The definitions of confidential information.